 5. Lexington Reservoir County Park (Los Gatos)

-Out of Sunnyvale, plan for about 19 min in the car — makes Los Gatos a realistic weekday-afternoon option from Sunnyvale.
+Out of Sunnyvale, plan for about 19 min in the car, which makes Los Gatos an easy weekday-afternoon trip from Sunnyvale.

 Location: 17770 Alma Bridge Rd, Los Gatos, CA 95032

-Good to know: 338-acre reservoir, shore fishing, bank fishing, black bass, trout, bluegill, crappie, non-motorized boating, scenic mountain views, picnic areas, restrooms.
+Good to know: shore fishing, bank fishing, black bass, trout, bluegill, crappie.

 Parent tip: Bank fishing access is best near Miller Point day-use area — follow signs after entering.
 Weekend boating is permitted for non-gasoline boats Saturday, Sunday, and holidays.
 Bass fishing is strongest in spring through early summer.
 Bring layered clothing — the mountains run cooler than Sunnyvale.